joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7014447/2026/02/01/lightning-bruins-stadium-series-arrival/

 **Grammys Red Carpet Photos: Music’s Biggest Stars Make Their Entrances**\
-`See what nominees for the 68th Grammy Awards wore to arrive to the ceremony.`\
+`See what nominees and guests for the 68th Grammy Awards, including Sabrina Carpenter, Addison Rae and Tyla, wore to arrive to the ceremony.`\
 https://nytimes.com/2026/02/01/style/grammys-red-carpet-photos-2026.html

 **Snow, Ice, Parking Hell: It’s a Tough Winter to Be a New York City Mover**\